judsonlmoore/judsonlmoore.com/_posts/blog/2020-04-14-covid-19-life-in-berlin.markdown

 Most of the songs are unreleased but perhaps after brushing them up a bit, we will release them.
 If not, then I am still delighted to have this creative outlet and something fun to do with my friend from 9 timezones away.

-{% cloudinary /assets/images/2020/04/covid19-berlin-tracetozero.png alt="Screenshot of the TraceToZero app, a COVID-19 contact tracing solution" %}
+{% cloudinary post-image /assets/images/2020/04/covid19-berlin-tracetozero.png alt="Screenshot of the TraceToZero app, a COVID-19 contact tracing solution" %}

 ## Contact tracing